 - Cycle: See London Cycle Guided No 11 (free of charge from London Travel Information 020 7222 1234

-- Car and Coach parking free of charge
+- Car and Coach parking free of charge (subject to restrictions).

 - Map (external website)